Delivery

 Pallets

 Goods that fit on a EURO 120 x 80 pallet and weigh up to 1000 kg are shipped by courier as a pallet shipment.
 The order processing time is usually 2-5 business days.
 Upon request, the driver can unload the pallet using a lift and transport it with a pallet truck, provided the unloading takes place on a hardened, flat surface.
 If the unloading location does not allow the use of a pallet truck (e.g., gravel road, stone path), the driver is not obliged to unload the goods from the vehicle.
 In this case, the recipient may unload the goods themselves or provide another delivery address where unloading is possible.
 The buyer bears additional costs associated with redirecting the shipment and re-delivery.
+Order fulfillment time is usually 3–10 business days.

-Pallet delivery without unloading
+Pallet delivery without unloading (oversized items above 1.2 m in length)

 Damage to goods or shipments